updated 29 June 2026

 Let me cut to the chase… this budget is meaty and includes a few surprises!

-There is no doubt this budget is looking to the long term with changes to CGT, negative gearing and trusts bringing very real changes to the tax system.
+Since then, a few of the sharper edges have been softened, but there is no doubt this budget is looking to the long term with changes to CGT, negative gearing and the taxation of trusts bringing very real changes to the tax system.

 These are the meatiest bits of the budget you need to know about.